vmg/redcarpet/README.markdown

 * `:no_intra_emphasis`: do not parse emphasis inside of words.
 Strings such as `foo_bar_baz` will not generate `<em>` tags.

-* `:tables`: parse tables, PHP-Markdown style
+* `:tables`: parse tables, PHP-Markdown style.

 * `:fenced_code_blocks`: parse fenced code blocks, PHP-Markdown style.
 Blocks delimited with 3 or more `~` or backtickswill be considered as code, without the need to be indented.
-An optional language name may be added at the end of the opening fence for the code block
+An optional language name may be added at the end of the opening fence for the code block.

 * `:autolink`: parse links even when they are not enclosed in `<>` characters.
 Autolinks for the http, https and ftp protocols will be